Hustle/regiment/README.md

 ## Regiment - Whip your cluster into shape!

-Regiment allows applications to **abuse** the NodeJS cluster module in order to seamlessly replace workers after a certain criteria is met.
+Regiment allows applications to **abuse** the NodeJS cluster module in order to seamlessly replace workers after certain criteria is met.
 The goal is to keep the cluster working without dropping requests.

 #### Why would you want this?